cabralh/me/content/collections/ibm_model_f_at.md

   <span class="img-description"> Dirty assembly </span>
 </div>

-The Foam was rotten and kept falling out the whole time.
-However, the back rainbow plate was pristine, and there weren't any rust spots on it.
+The Foam was rotten and kept falling out the whole time; However, the back rainbow plate was pristine, and there weren't any rust spots on it.

 <div class="post-image">
   <img src="/images/collections/ibm_model_f_at_assembly_back.jpg" loading="lazy"/>